 Sara Miller, Steve Heinl

 Chilkat Lake, located approximately 44 river km upstream from the city of Haines, supports one of the largest runs of sockeye salmon in Southeast Alaska.
 Chilkat Lake sockeye salmon are primarily harvested in the District 15 commercial drift gillnet fishery in northern Lynn Canal.
 Smaller but unknown portions of the Chilkat run are harvested in the commercial purse seine fisheries that target pink salmon in Icy and northern Chatham straits (Ingledue 1989; Gilk-Baumer et al. 2015) and in subsistence fisheries in Chilkat Inlet and in the Chilkat River.
-Scale pattern analysis has been used to apportion District 15 commercial harvests of sockeye salmon bound for Chilkat Lake and other systems in the area (McPherson 1990).
+Stock composition of the sockeye salmon harvest in the mixed stock District 15 commercial drift gillnet fishery was estimated using scale pattern analysis through 2016 (McPherson 1990) and genetic stock identification since 2017 (Bednarski et al. 2017; Ransbury et al. 2021).
 Chilkat Lake sockeye salmon escapements have been estimated through weir counts (1967–1993), weir counts with concurrent mark–recapture estimates (1994 and 1995, 1999–2007), mark–recapture estimates only (1996–1998), Dual-frequency Identification Sonar (DIDSON) counts with concurrent mark–recapture estimates (2008–2016), and DIDSON counts only from 2017 on (Eggers et al. 2010; Sogge and Bachman 2014; Bednarski et al. 2017; Zeiser et al. 2020; Ransbury et al. 2021).
 Visual weir counts provided minimum estimates of escapement due to flow reversals, turbid water, and frequent lowering of a boat gate in the middle of the weir, all of which potentially allowed fish to pass undetected.
 Conversely, mark–recapture estimates may be greatly inflated, but may provide an index of escapement (Bednarski et al. 2017).
 DIDSON counts are also considered minimum estimates of escapement due to undetected passage of small numbers of fish at night during flow reversals; however, confidence in DIDSON counts is much greater than in the visual weir counts (Bednarski et al. 2017).